tcdi/plrust/doc/src/install-prerequisites.md

 ### Clone `plrust` and check Rust version

-PL/Rust is installed from source code using pgx.
-This installation requires that pgx is compiled using a specific version of `rustc`.
+PL/Rust is installed from source code using pgrx.
+This installation requires that pgrx is compiled using a specific version of `rustc`.
 The `rustc` version required for PL/Rust is defined in the project's [`rust-toolchain.toml`](https://github.com/tcdi/plrust/blob/main/rust-toolchain.toml).
 The steps below ensure the proper versions are used.